-We moved into a new neighborhood which means a lot of impromptu happy hours as we meet new friends.
-And I mean, the empty nest lifestyle is all about having fun and being flexible, am I right?
-I happen to live near the beach so making quick trips to the grocery store is a nightmare.
+We live in one of those neighborhoods where there are a lot of impromptu happy hours and friends who just drop by.
+I live near the beach so making quick trips to the grocery store is a nightmare.
 I hit beach traffic, the store can be crowded with Millennials buying their White Claw and Doritos.
-So I try to plan ahead and keep my fridge and pantry stocked with a few items that let me throw together quick happy hour appetizers.
+So I try to plan ahead and keep my fridge and pantry stocked with a few items that let me throw together the best fall appetizers.

-Here’s what I keep stocked for quick happy hour appetizers:
+Here’s what I keep stocked for the best fall appetizers:

 2. Dried sausage – These cured meats will keep forever in your refrigerator.
 I buy the ones that are unsliced as I feel they retain their taste much longer.